jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Allowing for randomized exam correction.
 -->

 Equal treatment of examinees should be carried out throughout the entire examination process reaching from taking the exam to the correction of the exam.

-As students use their own devices differing operationg systems and devices should not lead to any disadvantage.
-They run different operating systems, are produced by different companies and have different specifications.
-It makes little sense to develop propriatary software for each device.
-E-exam can although make use of browser technology.
-As modern web-applications do not lack speed or functionallity and can be adopted cross platform.
-The software is hosted at a central instance where it can be maintained and improved.
+Possible inequality arises in some key areas.
+In BYOD exams student devices are largely herogeneous, they run different operating systems and consist of different hardware.
+This fakt should not lead to different exam taking experiences.
+The choice of hardware should be largely irrelavant.
+Consequentially, it makes little sense to develop propriatary software for each operating system.
+Modern web technologies provide a common language among different systems.
+Web applications do not lack speed or functionallity and can be adopted cross platform.
+The software is hosted at a central instance where it can be maintained and improved and the software artefact is deliverd over a modern browser.

-Checking an exam for correctness is one of the most time-consuming process in conducting an exam.
-Moving away from paper can reduce this time drastically making use of two things: First, some question types, such as multiple choice can be checked automatically.
+The process of correcting exams is also an area where possible inequalities can be found.
+Especially in paper based exam checking an exam for correctness is one of the most time-consuming processes in conducting an exam.
+Resulting in fatigue and thus sometimes falts in checking answers.
+Also a connection between bad hadwriting and worse grades has been found. <James 1927> shows students with bad handwriting get categorically worse grades than students with better handwriting.
+By using e-exams these inequalities can be fixed.
+First, some question types, such as multiple choice questions can be checked automatically.
 This is an immediate improvement over correcting these questions by hand.
 Second, as exam answers are available in digital text reading and checking answers is easier.
 Answers must not be deciphered, correction of exams can be done faster.
+While also eliminating any biases against certain students.

 <!--
 Adding, the digital nature of exams makes it possible to give visual aid to the corrector.
 Automatically highlighting specific terminology can help correctors to faster check students answers.
 -->

-Further, the replacement of handwriting with digital text has implication for the equality of answer checking.
-As <James 1927> shows students with bad handwriting get categorically worse grades than students with better handwriting.
-E-exams can help to make the correction process fairer and less time consuming.

 ### Protection against cheating